joshrp/moonlight-docs/Setup-Guide.md

 To free the mouse cursor from the Moonlight window, press Ctrl+Alt+Shift.
 To quit streaming, press Ctrl+Alt+Shift+Q.

-##Quick Setup Instructions
-1. On the server, download the GeForce Experience software from http://www.geforce.com/geforce-experience/download and install it.
-The server may need a reboot after installation to finish setup.
-Make sure GeForce Experience is open, updated, and that you've scanned for games.
-You should see the NVIDIA icon in your system tray.
-If you don't, try rebooting your machine or reinstalling GeForce Experience.
-Moonlight may not be able to pair if the NVIDIA icon isn't shown.

-2. Start up GeForce Experience on the server and click on the **Settings "gear" button**.
-Then choose the **SHIELD** option.
-Make sure the GameStream switch is in the **"on" position (green)**.
-If the SHIELD tab is not present, you may need to reinstall GeForce Experience.
-If that doesn't help, the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).
-To set up streaming from the Internet, see [Streaming over the Internet](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#streaming-over-the-internet) later on in the guide.

-3. Download, install, and start your client.
-In most cases, your PC server will show up automatically in the PC list.
-Click the entry in the PC list (PC: and then click on the **Pair** button) to start pairing.
-If not, click the plus button and add your PC using its local network IP address.
-If this doesn't work, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

-    * Find the server's local network address

-         1. Click on the Start menu and run the command prompt (cmd.exe)

-         2. Type *ipconfig /all* and press Enter/Return

-         3. A local network addresses usually takes the form of **192.168.x.yyy**

-4. On your PC, enter the PIN displayed in Moonlight and accept the pairing dialog.
-If you don't see a pairing dialog, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

-5. Try streaming a game or app to make sure everything is working.
-If you can't successfully stream, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 ##Touchscreen Controls for Android or iOS

 Moonlight for Android and iOS use the touch screen as a way of controlling the mouse cursor.
 Multi-touch devices can emulate more mouse functions than single-touch devices.